Motives for the September 11 attacks: Bin Laden's strategy to expand Al-Aqsa Intifada

-The eruption of Al-Aqsa intifada in Palestine in 2000 became a powerful inspiration for bin Laden to launch the raids of September 11.
+The eruption of Al-Aqsa intifada in Israel in 2000 became a powerful inspiration for bin Laden to launch the raids of September 11.
 As the intifada escalated, bin Laden issued directives to Khalid Sheikh Muhammad and Mohamed Atta to launch the execution of the attacks at an earlier date, on at least two occasions.
 First occasion was during Ariel Sharon's controversial visit to Al-Haram al-Sharif; which was condemned across the Muslim world and led to the eruption of Al-Aqsa Intifada.
 Second occasion was when Ariel Sharon visited the White House in March 2001.
 Throughout this period, Al-Qaeda vehemently denounced Zionist atrocities against Palestinians and denounced the US as being directly complicit in Israeli repression of Palestinians.

 Arab media coverage of the Second Intifada, which broadcast Israeli atrocities across the world, became a major element of Al-Qaeda's success.
 Al-Qaeda leaders regularly issued numerous statements declaring the obligation of all Muslims to wage Jihad to liberate Palestine.
 Bin Laden constantly asserted that America's security will be jeopardized because of its role in undermining the safety of Palestinians.

 In an interview given to Tayseer Allouni in 21 October 2001, bin Laden stated: "Jihad is a duty to liberate Al-Aqsa, and to help the powerless in Palestine, Iraq and Lebanon and in every Muslim country.
 There is no doubt that the liberation of the Arabian Peninsula from infidels is a duty as well. ...Last year’s blessed intifada helped us to push more for the Palestinian issue.
 This push helps the other cause.
 Attacking America helps the cause of Palestine and vice versa...
 All of a sudden, Bush and Blair declared, “The time has come to establish an independent state for Palestine.”
 Throughout the past years the time hasn’t come, until after these attacks, for the establishment of the Palestinian state.
 They only understand the language of attacks and killings."